 There is NO clear evidence that this is the case at all.
 In 2010, there was a major review of scientific studies on fat.
 The American Journal of Clinical Nutrition stated that contrary to what we have been lead to believe, “there is no convincing evidence that saturated fat causes heart disease.”

 In fact, there is more evidence that simple carbohydrate, most specifically fructose is the cause of heart disease.
 Without covering old ground, low-fat processed foods are generally very high in carbohydrate and sugar.
-For example, Praise 99% fat free mayonnaise has almost three times the amount of sugar as a can of coke – surely we have lost sight of what’s really good for us when a low fat product like this, endorsed by health authorities, contains more sugar than a can of soft drink (for more detail check out this link).
+For example, Praise 99% fat free mayonnaise has almost three times the amount of sugar as a can of coke – surely we have lost sight of what’s really good for us when a low fat product like this, endorsed by health authorities, contains more sugar than a can of soft drink.

 This is a really hot topic at the moment in the world of nutrition science and the media.
 In fact, since I have written this post, this subject has exploded – I have lots more information and links on this to come.

 This news article investigates why experts are questioning conventional dietary wisdom into why a low-fat diet could be making you even fatter (you can read it here).
 Tomorrow, I’ve got even more on this topic, including why health authorities are failing to step up – so stay tuned for more compelling information.

 I studied nutrition in the ‘low fat’ and ‘calorie counting’ days.
 I was a vegetarian for 20 years and ate next to no saturated fat (I ate low-fat everything and with retrospective regret, advised my patients to do the same).
 I also carried much more weight in my 20’s than I do now in my 40’s (and I eat only saturated and monounsaturated fats nowadays).
 My health has also improved enormously.